A Generalist Model for Diverse Text-Guided Medical Image Synthesis: Methods

-To train SDXL, we used a fork of the diffusers library (version 0.32.0) \cite{diffusers}.
-The text encoders and U-Net were initialized with weights from the Huggingface Hub repository ``stabilityai/stable-diffusion-xl-base-1.0."
-The VAE was initialized from the ``madebyollin/sdxl-vae-fp16-fix" repository in the Huggingface Hub.
-To balance image quality and computational efficiency, we froze the VAE and the text encoders and fine-tuned only the U-Net.
-We fine-tuned the model as opposed to training it from scratch as this approach has been shown to lead to superior image quality \cite{ROENT}.
-Specifically, we fine-tuned the U-Net for 15 epochs with a constant learning rate of 1e-5 and an effective batch size of 128.
+All model components were initialized using weights from the HuggingFace Hub.
+For SD, the text encoder, variational autoencoder (VAE), and U-Net were initialized from the repository ``CompVis/stable-diffusion-v1-4."
+For SDXL, the text encoders and U-Net were initialized from the repository ``stabilityai/stable-diffusion-xl-base-1.0," while the VAE was initialized from the repository ``madebyollin/sdxl-vae-fp16-fix."
+We explored various distinct training procedures for each model, resulting in 6 total configurations.
+For both SD and SDXL, we first froze the VAE and fine-tuned both the CLIP ViT-L text encoder and U-Net.
+Second, we froze both the VAE and CLIP ViT-L text-encoder, and fine-tuned only the U-Net.
+Please note that for SDXL, the OpenCLIP ViT-bigG text encoder remained frozen for all training procedures due to computational constraints.
+For SD, we also explored replacing the CLIP ViT-L text encoder with BiomedCLIP's text encoder, a vision-language model for biomedicine \cite{biomedclip}.
+In this setup, we explored two approaches: jointly fine-tuning the U-Net and biomedical text encoder, and freezing the biomedical text encoder while fine-tuning only the U-Net.
+We fine-tuned all models for 15 epochs with an effective batch size of 128, using a constant learning rate of 5e-5 for SD and 1e-5 for SDXL.
 We used Bfloat16 floating point precision throughout training.
-To compute gradients, we calculated the Mean Squared Error (MSE) Loss between the predicted noise ($\hat{\epsilon}$) and its corresponding ground truth ($\epsilon$):
+To compute gradients, we calculated the Mean Squared Error (MSE) Loss between the predicted noise ($\hat{\epsilon}$) and its corresponding ground truth ($\epsilon$)

-Prompts were replaced with empty texts 10 percent of the time to enable Classifier-Free Guidance (CFG) \cite{CFG}, a method that allows a trade-off between image diversity and fidelity by controlling a hyperparameter scale.
+Prompts were replaced with empty texts 10\% of the time to enable classifier-free guidance (CFG) \cite{CFG}, a method that allows a trade-off between image diversity and fidelity by controlling a hyperparameter scale.
 Higher values increase alignment to text prompts, while lower values lead to stronger mode coverage.
-Distributed training was conducted on 4 NVIDIA A100 graphics processing units (GPUs) (80GB VRAM) using the accelerate library (version 0.34.2) \cite{accelerate}, spanning approximately 3.5 days and consuming 101 kWh.
+Distributed training was conducted on either 4 NVIDIA H100 or 4 A100 graphics processing units (GPUs) (80GB VRAM) using the accelerate library (version 0.34.2) \cite{accelerate}, spanning roughly 2 days.
 We saved model checkpoints at the end of every epoch.
-For model evaluation, we selected the checkpoint with the lowest Fréchet Inception Distance (FID) score \cite{heusel2017gans}, calculated between 10,000 synthetic images and 10,000 real images randomly sampled from our training dataset \cite{Schutte2021}.
-A lower FID score indicates greater similarity in visual quality between the two sets of images.
-The synthetic images were generated using the corresponding text captions of the 10,000 real images.
+SD with only the U-Net fine-tuned achieved the lowest Fréchet inception distance (FID) \cite{heusel2017gans} score, so this model configuration was designated as ``MediSyn" and used for subsequent evaluations \cite{ROENT}.
+Further details on the evaluation and analysis of the model configurations are provided in Sections 1.2 and 1.3 of the Supplementary Appendix.